Overview

 •

-from purchasing other securities that we expect to produce similar investment results, and other accounts
+purchasing other securities that we expect to produce similar investment results, and other accounts can purchase that

 • Our Firm will document the reasons for any deviation from a pro-rata allocation.

-aggregate transaction occurred previously during the day.
-Under these circumstances, client transactions will be
+transaction occurred previously during the day.
+Under these circumstances, client transactions will be excluded from the

 TRADE ERRORS

-Client's best interest.
-In cases where the Client causes the trade error, the Client will be responsible for any loss
+interest.
+In cases where the Client causes the trade error, the Client will be responsible for any loss resulting from the

 CHARLES SCHWAB & CO, INC.

-open accounts with Schwab by entering into account agreements directly with them.
-The Client opens the accounts
+accounts with Schwab by entering into account agreements directly with them.
+The Client opens the accounts with Schwab.

 The following sections are specific to clients who utilize Charles Schwab as their primary Custodian.